BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 religious sect, of this, let's call it a religious cult.
-Now, let's say if Abu had set up this Islamic caliphate, essentially, in Iowa, Kansas, wherever, and people had taken notice, but they didn't want to say or do anything, because Abu and his people weren't really breaking any laws, particularly, they're just not white, and they just don't have American names, and they don't worship the Christian god, you can't march on them, you can't bring an armed mob up against them, you can't reign any of their leaders in for tyranny or for treason, if they just do that, they're only exercising their religious freedom, their right to speech, their right to practice any religion that they choose, or none.
+Now, let's say if Abu had set up this Islamic caliphate, essentially, in Iowa, Kansas, wherever, and people had taken notice, but they didn't want to say or do anything, because Abu and his people weren't really breaking any laws.
+Particularly, they're just not white, and they just don't have American names, and they don't worship the Christian god.
+You can't march on them, you can't bring an armed mob up against them, you can't reign any of their leaders in for tyranny or for treason if they just do that.
+They're only exercising their religious freedom, their right to speech, their right to practice any religion that they choose or none.

 But as soon as Abu stands up on the stand and says, this is what we have planned, these are the people that we will kill if they come upon us, it will be a war of extermination, we will follow them to their families and to their houses and kill them and spill every drop of their blood, and Abu has a 1,000 man strong army, armed with all kinds of guns, grenades, who knows what, you know, the cutting edge of technology at the time were cartridge guns at the time, if I'm not mistaken, I mean, they were just converting from good old shot, black powder guns to actual cartridge guns, and I would assume that if they were doing that, that some of these men had them, so you know, what's the pinnacle of armament technology that typical people can own today?
 Let's just say every one of these 1,000 men had Armalite AR-15s, you know, fully loaded with holographic sights and portable grenade launchers and all kinds of really scary, intense stuff, you know, stuff that we only see in video games or in the armed services, if any of us serve, what if these 1,000 men are armed with all of that?
 They are marching around in uniform and practicing drills and target practicing.
 You know, more than 1,000 men, or more than 2,000 men that are ready to march and fight at a moment's notice.

 There's no way to understand what this was like.
 We can't put ourselves there, we can't understand what it must have felt like to be the Missourians watching this Mormon cancer growing in Missouri and slowly engulfing more and more counties and becoming weaponized and militarized, ready to fight or kill anybody that opposes them.
 And the scariest part is, the Danites, they weren't just this idle type of amorphous shadow agency that was meant to just scare you.
 They were used.
 The Danites were employed by Joe and Rigdon in order to sway their own political leanings, in order to cause certain things to be done that they thought should be done.
 Of course, I can't talk about those now because we'll have to go into those next episode.

 Maybe that's what the next historical episode will be, is just, we're going to begin with reading about the Danites, founding the Danites, the Articles of Organization, and then talk about exactly how this weapon was used in the hands of Joe and Rigdon in order to cause political strife.
 It's endlessly fascinating.

 You know, I'm looking back on this time, I can't help but think, Joe and Rigdon were fucking idiots when it came to running a church.
-I mean, there are so many great ways to run a church that don't involve amassing an army and giving a speech that says, I'll kill everybody who comes against me.
+I mean, there are so many great ways to run a church that don't involve amassing an army and giving a speech that says, "I'll kill everybody who comes against me".
 Like, that's not the way to run a church.
 It's the way to run an insurrection, you know, an actual militaristic uprising.
 I mean, many changes in political spheres were brought about by one man or woman saying things just like Sidney Rigdon had done with an army of a thousand or less people behind them.
 I mean, many political changes that have happened throughout all of human history have been waged with nothing more than what Joe and Rigdon had in their pocket already.

 But it was so flashy, it was a grandiose way of doing things.
 If you're going to incite riot and persecution and people fighting publicly in the streets, this was the way to do it.
 Rigdon and Joe did an amazing job of creating this facade of being a pariah to the Missourians, to the native